What is healthy eating?

 - Use iron-fortified formula for babies who are not breastfed.
 And when you start your infant on solid foods at age six months, offer your baby iron-rich foods first, such as iron-fortified infant cereal, finely minced meat or fish, mashed cooked egg yolk, mashed beans, or tofu.

-- Breastfed babies and babies who are fed some breast milk need 400 IU of vitamin D each day from a liquid supplement.footnote 3, footnote 4 Babies who are fed only formula do not need a vitamin D supplement.
+- Breastfed babies and babies who are fed some breast milk need 400 IU of vitamin D each day from a liquid supplement.footnote 4, footnote 5 Babies who are fed only formula do not need a vitamin D supplement.
 When your baby is no longer breastfeeding or taking formula, your doctor may recommend a vitamin D supplement if your baby is not getting enough vitamin D from their diet.
-Talk with your health care provider if you have questions about vitamin D.
+Talk with your health care provider if you have any questions about vitamin D.

 - Children need calcium for healthy bone development.
-Children who don't drink 2 cups of cow's milk or milk alternatives each day may not get enough calcium.
-Talk with your doctor about your child's calcium and vitamin D requirements.
+Children who don’t drink 2 cups of cow’s milk or fortified soy beverage each day may not get enough calcium.
+Talk with your doctor about your child’s calcium and vitamin D requirements.

 - Some children may need a fluoride supplement.
 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
 If your child needs extra fluoride, your dentist may recommend supplements.
 Use these supplements only as directed.
 And keep them out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.